powervr-graphics/Native_SDK/BUILD.md

   * Versions know to be supported are: 2017, 2019, 2022
   * Community Versions should suffice

-* The SDK has been built and tested on Windows 10, using Visual studio versions 2019 and 2022 and MinGW as well.
+* The SDK has been built and tested on Windows 10, using Visual studio version 2022.

   * Other versions of Windows may also work
   * Other Windows-based build systems may also work